alis-lang/alis/docs/spec.md

 writeln(len + 5); // Length + int is not implemented, evaluates to len.len + 5
 writeln(len.unit); // prints "cm"
 ```

+This works by allowing implicit conversions of the struct type into the aliased
+member's type.

 ## Constructing Structs